-When LYBIN is started, a set of default input parameters are loaded.
-These can be edited before the plots are computed, but a calculation can also be started immediately by clicking or F5.
+When LYBIN is started, a set of default input parameters is loaded.
+This can be edited before the plots are computed, but a calculation can also be started immediately by clicking or F5.
 When parameters have been modified, a calculation has to be started to generate new plots.